itulo/crypto_manager/README.md

 # Crypto Manager
-Crypto manager connects to crypto exchanges, fetches your coin balances and stores them into a database.
+Crypto manager connects to crypto exchanges, fetches your coin balances and stores them into a local database.
 You can see a summary in your browser.

 Coin balances are fetched every hour.